 A funny thing has happened since then: country living became chic.
 Doctors’ wives now snap beans right alongside farmers’ wives—not because they have to but because they choose to.
 In attempt to live sustainably with local food sources, more people are rediscovering traditional food preservation techniques, prompting MarketWatch to name canning “the year’s hottest food trend.”

-Jarden Home Brands, the maker of Ball jars and other canning supplies, has reported steady sales increases over the last five years and even released ...1
+Jarden Home Brands, the maker of Ball jars and other canning supplies, has reported steady sales increases over the last five years and even released a line of heritage jars, hoping to tap into the hipster love of nostalgia.
+Suddenly this hick girl from Appalachia has become the perfect embodiment of the New Domesticity.
+The jars of applesauce, peach salsa, blackberry jam, tomato soup, and green ...1